kishor-kashid/SpendSense/memory-bank/progress.md

 - Demo mode (no production authentication)
 - All recommendations must include rationales
 - System must meet all success criteria targets
+- Data is permanent (generated once, used throughout development)
+- Synthetic data excluded from version control (can be regenerated)